aws-samples/config-resource-compliance-dashboard/README.md

 #### Custom tags support
 Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, region, customizable tags.

 ![CRCD](images/ec2-inventory.png "CRCD Dashboard, Configuration Items")

 The dashboard allows filtering of resources by the custom tags that you use to categorize workloads.
 The name of the tags will be provided by you during installation.

 #### Inventory Dashboard
-The AWS Config [inventory dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) is replicated here, so that you can share it without granting access to the AWS Config console.
+The AWS Config [inventory dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) is replicated here, so that you can share it without managing read-only access to the AWS Config console.

 #### Tag compliance
 Tag compliance collects the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
 You can activate this rule as many times as needed, as long as you give it a name that starts with `required-tags`.

 ![CRCD](images/tag-compliance-summary.png "CRCD Dashboard, Tag Compliance")

 ## Architecture
 The AWS Config Resource Compliance Dashboard (CRCD) solution can be deployed in standalone AWS accounts or AWS accounts that are members of an AWS Organization.
 In both cases, AWS Config is configured to deliver configuration files to a centralized Amazon S3 bucket in a dedicated Log Archive account.

 There are two possible ways to deploy the CRCD dashboard on AWS Organizations.

-1. **Utilize the Log Archive Account** You can deploy the dashboard resources in the same Log Archive account where your AWS Config configuration files are delivered.
+1. **Deploy in the Log Archive Account** You can deploy the dashboard resources in the same Log Archive account where your AWS Config configuration files are delivered.
 The architecture would look like this:

 ![CRCD](images/architecture-log-archive-account.png "CRCD Dashboard: deployment on AWS Organization, Log Archive account")

-2. **Separate Dashboard Account** Alternatively, you can create a separate Dashboard account to deploy the dashboard resources.
+2. **Deploy in a separate Dashboard Account** Alternatively, you can create a separate Dashboard account to deploy the dashboard resources.
 In this case, objects from the Log Archive bucket in the Log Archive account are replicated to another bucket in the Dashboard account.

 ![CRCD](images/architecture-dashboard-account.png "CRCD Dashboard: deployment on AWS Organization, dedicated Dashboard account")